stx-labs/security-handbook/src/ssh_keys.md

 Use `ssh-keygen` with the following args to create a key backed by the hardware device:
 ```
-ssh-keygen -t ed25519-sk -O resident -O verify-required -C "comment"
+ssh-keygen -t ed25519-sk -O resident -O verify-required -C "github-auth-yk-CARDNO"
 ```
-You MUST change `comment` to reflect how/where this key will be used, and you SHOULD add the YubiKey serial number to specify the key.
-For example `github-auth-yk-CARDNO`.
+You MUST change the `-C` comment to reflect how/where this key will be used, and you SHOULD add the YubiKey serial number to specify the key.

 You SHOULD NOT specify a password when creating the key, since it will only be used to lock the empty file on the filesystem.